Syncope

 • Ultimately, it is the lack of oxygen to the brainstem reticular–activating system, which results in a loss of consciousness and postural tone

-• Cerebral perfusion is re-established by autonomic regulation as well as the reclined posture, which results from the event
+• Cerebral perfusion is reestablished by autonomic regulation as well as the reclined posture, which results from the event

-• Accounts for 3% of ED visits
+• Accounts for about 2% of ED visits

 Pregnancy Considerations